 The many benefits of chess are very well established.
-As a sport, a science and an art with more than a thousand years of history, it is not only tremendous fun to play but has been proven to considerably develop problem-solving skills, social skills, calculating ability, concentration, endurance, resilience,
+As a sport, a science and an art with more than a thousand years of history, it is not only tremendous fun to play but has been proven to considerably develop problem-solving skills, social skills, calculating ability, concentration, endurance, resilience, competitiveness and creativity.

 With the introduction of chess scholarships at Brentwood we intend to foster all of these and give chess the recognition it deserves.
 There is already a burgeoning interest in the game in the School.
 We have a